EdiNation/OpenEDI-Specification/README.md

 ![Example of non-repeatable EDI items](https://support.edifabric.com/hc/article_attachments/360019347137/edi-repetitions.png)
 *Example of non-repeatable EDI items*

-All repeatable items are defined using OpenAPI `array` keyword where the item's type is a reference to the repeatable item.
+All repeatable items are defined using OpenAPI **array** object where the item's type is a reference to the repeatable item.
 Use OpenAPI `minItems` and `maxItems` attributes to define the repetitions range.

 ![Example of repeatable EDI items](https://support.edifabric.com/hc/article_attachments/360019347217/edi-min-max.png)
 *Example of repeatable EDI items*